C2DH/ranketwo-submissions/lessons/drafts/data.md

 ### 5.e Critiquing data formats

+In real life, historians rarely convert data between formats by hand, there are dedicated tools to do this.
+But it is crucial to understand what is actually happening during such a conversion, because this allows us to critically assess a dataset we did not assemble ourselves.
+Only if we know what building a dataset by converting information extracted from sources into a structured format can we notice if precision or context is adequately represented or have been lost along the way.

 In the previous exercises, you worked with different ways of structuring and representing data.
 This final step invites you to reflect more critically on the formats you use.